Fix: File Explorer Slow, Lagging and Freezing in Windows 11

 Entering Fullscreen mode

-Now carry on the operation that was previously slowing down your PC and see if the issue is better now.
+Now continue the operation that was previously slowing down your PC and see if the issue has improved.

-File Explorer might be affected by a setting that is enabled inside the Folder Options.
-This setting allows File Explorer to show all the Office files, which could be the cause for this issue.
+File Explorer might be affected by a setting enabled within the Folder Options.
+This setting allows File Explorer to display all Office files, which could be the cause of this issue.

 Note: This could affect File Explorer even if you don’t have any Office files.

-Access the Folder Options and disable it from the Privacy section.
-See if this will do any better when using the app.
+Access the Folder Options and disable it in the Privacy section.
+See if this improves the app’s performance.

 Here’s how you can do it:

-2. Click on the Options button to open the Folder Options.
+2. Click on the Options button to open Folder Options.

 Opening the Options Folder